Adhoc Trend

 ---|---|

-The Channel Panel below the chart shows metadata and display settings for each channel.
+The Channel Table below the chart shows metadata and display settings for each channel.

-⚠️ To ensure the Channel Panel is available in the Adhoc Trend interface, make sure it is included in the selected Component Style configuration.
+⚠️ To ensure the Channel Table is available in the Adhoc Trend interface, make sure it is included in the selected Component Style configuration.

-The Channel Panel is divided into three sections:
+The Channel Table is divided into three sections:

 - Basic section — Includes metadata columns and display settings